tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 # Salesforce B2B Commerce Postman Setup

+Created by Tom Zarr with key contributions from Sandra Golden and others

 This material is supplemental to the B2B Commerce Partner Learning Camp curricula.
 See the curricula and the contained courses for the complete setup procedure of a B2B Commerce standalone environment.

 This postman collection contains API endpoints from various Salesforce Commerce domains, but the emphasis is on completing B2B Commerce checkouts and performing operational tasks related to that end through the Connect API and other flavors of API available on the Salesforce platform.